brianjbeach/chalice-unit-test/README.md

-# Writing Unit Tests for Chalice
+# Writing unit tests for Chalice

-Chalice is a python serverless microframework for AWS that allows you to quickly create and deploy applications that use Amazon API Gateway and AWS Lambda.
-In this blog post I discuss how to create unit tests for Chalice and automate testing with CodeBuild.
-I will use Chalice Local Mode to execute these tests without provisioning API Gateway and Lambda resources.
+[Chalice](http://chalice.readthedocs.io/en/latest/api.html) is a Python serverless microframework for AWS that enables you to quickly create and deploy applications that use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
+In this blog post, I discuss how to create unit tests for Chalice and automate testing with [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+I'll use Chalice local mode to execute these tests without provisioning API Gateway and Lambda resources.

-## Creating a New Project
+## Creating a new project

-Let's begin by creating a new Chalice project using the **chalice** command line. *Note: You might want to create a [virtual environemnt](https://virtualenv.pypa.io/en/stable/) to run this tutorial.*
+Let's begin by creating a new Chalice project using the **chalice** command line.

+*Note: You might want to create a [virtual environment](https://virtualenv.pypa.io/en/stable/) to d the following tasks in this post.*

 ```
 $ pip install chalice